SebWiers/motorcycle-front-end/README.md

 # motorcycle-front-end

-A collection of work-in-progress tools for motorcycle front end setup and design, fusing simple javascript and html canvas.
+A collection of work-in-progress tools for motorcycle front end setup and design, using simple javascript and html canvas.